VDVsx/Talks/2019/go-meetup-oct-2019/demo/README.md

 * Show the metrics of the instrumented endpoints and the Go runtime in Grafana, same is also available in Prometheus UI at `http://localhost:9090/`

 In the demo I used a browser extension to slow refresh the tab and a load testing tool written in Go called [Hey](https://github.com/rakyll/hey).

+Gophers used are from [Free Gopher Pack by Maria Letta](https://github.com/MariaLetta/free-gophers-pack).